kofztl/Blog/_posts/2018-07-21-Kubernetes-Overview.md

 <img src="http://pc58ypabw.bkt.clouddn.com/module_02_first_app.svg" width="50%" />

 You can create and manage a Deployment by using the Kubernetes command line interface, Kubectl. **Kubectl** uses the Kubernetes API to interact with the cluster.
-In this module, you'll learn the most common Kubectl commands needed to create Deployments that run your applications on a Kubernetes cluster.

 ## Kubernetes Pods